 Ratings and reviews

-If you decide not to enroll in Learn@Forbes, there are a fair number of alternative bootcamps and online resources that teach digital marketing, product management, and data science.
+If you decide not to enroll in [email protected], there are a fair number of alternative bootcamps and online resources that teach digital marketing, product management, and data science.

-- You can check out Udacity and Springboard, which are online learning tools that students can use to brush up on the basics or advance their current tech skills.
+- You can check out Udacity and Springboard.
+These online learning tools can help you brush up on the basics or advance your current skills.
 Read more about Udacity and Springboard in our reviews.

-- Those looking to enroll in an online bootcamp with a digital marketing track can consider GrowthX Academy, which also has tracks in UX design, and sales and business development.
-Learn more about GrowthX Academy in our review of the program.
+- Those looking to enroll in an online bootcamp with a digital marketing track can consider GrowthX Academy.
+They also have tracks in UX design, sales, and business development.

-- Skillcrush, InternStreet, and Pragmatic Institute are tech bootcamps with tracks in a few different areas of tech, including marketing, UX design, and product management.
+- Skillcrush, InternStreet, allWomen Academy, GW Bootcamps, and Pragmatic Institute are tech bootcamps with tracks in a few different areas of tech, including marketing, UX design, and product management.